rohit-jamuar/Crawlee/README.md

 Simple Web Crawler
   * Crawls over the list of URLs provided (via **name_of_text_file**).
-  * Fetches hyperlinks from DOM, adds them to the list of URLs to be crawled.
+  * Fetches hyperlinks from DOM, adds them to the list of URLs to be crawled over.
   * The crawling process continues till **maximum_number_links_to_crawl** is reached.
   * The crawler also dumps crawled URLs' document (HTML) to local disk.